 U.S. District Court, Northern District of New York

 U.S. District Court, Southern District of New York

-Kim serves as the Vice Chair of the Board of Trustees for the National Susan B. Anthony Museum & House, as well as the Director at Large, Programming for the Rochester affiliate of the Healthcare Businesswomen’s Association.
-She also leads the Women’s Resource Group for Nixon Peabody’s Rochester office.
-Historically, she has also served on the “Art of Lawyering” event committee for the Volunteer Legal Services Project of Monroe County, Inc. (“VLSP”), and organized a drive to collect feminine hygiene products for the “PAD (Providing Access and Dignity)” Project of Rochester.
-Kim is also a member of the New York State Bar Association.
+Kim is a former chair of the board of trustees for the National Susan B. Anthony Museum, where she also served for six years as a trustee, vice chair, chair of the Governance Committee, and member of various committees.
+She was also a graduate of the Leadership Rochester Class of 2020, and formerly served as the director-at-large, programming, for the Rochester affiliate of the Healthcare Businesswomen’s Association, served on the “Art of Lawyering” event committee for the Volunteer Legal Services Project of Monroe County, Inc. (VLSP), and has organized efforts to collect feminine hygiene products for the “PAD (Providing Access and Dignity)” Project of Rochester.

 Rochester Labor and Employment partner Kim Harding talks about how employers can effectively address the coronavirus outbreak, including weighing short-term staffing needs, analyzing sick leave policies, and limiting employee travel to severely impacted areas.